 Asian shares stumble as dollar strengthens, oil surges

-The dollar hovered near four-month highs on Tuesday on renewed optimism about global growth as the United States and China agreed to drop their tariff threats, while oil stayed at multi-year peaks over potential sanctions in Venezuela.

-SYDNEY: Asian shares skidded on Tuesday as a strong dollar sapped demand for emerging market assets while surging oil prices stoked concerns about a flare-up in inflation and faster U.S. interest rate increases.
+SYDNEY: Asian shares skidded on Tuesday (May 22) as a strong dollar sapped demand for emerging market assets while surging oil prices stoked concerns about a flare-up in inflation and faster US interest rate increases.

 Liquidity was relatively thin due to holidays in South Korea and Hong Kong.